metal3-io/project-infra/prow/README.md

 If everything looks good, consider deleting older OpenStackMachineTemplates, but keep the last used templates in case a rollback is needed.
-Remember to also delete the images in Cleura when they are no longer needed.
+Remember to also delete the images in Xerces when they are no longer needed.

 ### Updating the Bastion

 The bastion host just runs a normal Ubuntu image.
-When it needs to be updated, just upload the new image to Cleura.
+When it needs to be updated, just upload the new image to Xerces.
 The tricky part is then to replace the bastion host.
 This is a sensitive operation since it could lock us out of the cluster if we are not careful.
 We can work around it by, for example, temporarily allowing direct access to the Kubernetes API from your own public